Sebastián Leyton

-Sebastián Ignacio Leyton Hevia (born 13 May 1993) is a Chilean footballer who plays as a midfielder for Rangers de Talca.
+Sebastián Ignacio Leyton Hevia (born 13 May 1993) is a Chilean footballer who plays as a midfielder for Deportes Antofagasta.

 Career

-He debuted on 15 April 2011, in a 2-0 victory of Universidad de Chile against Unión La Calera for the 2011 Torneo Apertura.
+He debuted on 15 April 2011, in a 2–0 victory of Universidad de Chile against Unión La Calera for the 2011 Torneo Apertura.

 In 2022, he moved to Colombia and joined Deportivo Cali, returning to Chile in the second half of the year to join Unión Española.

 In 2025, Leyton joined Rangers de Talca.
+The next season, he switched to Deportes Antofagasta.